Practice

 Read each definition.
 Pick the correct word from four choices.
 Instant feedback after every answer.
 All 96 Word Explorer words, shuffled every session.

 The vocabulary quiz tests whether you can match a short definition to the correct English word.
 Questions are drawn from Word Helper's Word Explorer — the same definitions, pronunciations, and word families you can study on each word page.
-It is a fast, effective way to move words from passive recognition into active recall.
+It is a quick way to practise recalling words actively, rather than only recognising them on a page.

 Question 1 of 96 Score: 0